EverydayHealthLogo

 Who is Dr. Hovsepian, Vascular & Interventional Radiologist in Stanford, CA?

 Dr. David Hovsepian, MD is a Vascular & Interventional Radiologist, who primarily practices in Stanford, CA with 1 additional practice location.
-He is board certified by the American Board of Radiology.
+He is board certified.
 Dr. Hovsepian graduated from Columbia Univ College of Physicians And Surgeons and completed his residency at Thos Jefferson Univ Hosp, Diagnostic Radiology; Ny & Presby Hp-Columbia Campus, Diagnostic Radiology; Overlook Hosp, Flexible Or Transitional Year.
 Dr. Hovsepian is fluent in English, and is currently seeing new patients.
 Dr. Hovsepian’s practice accepts Kaiser Permanente, Medicaid, Medicare, UnitedHealthcare, Cigna and other major insurance plans.
 To book an appointment or to confirm insurance options, please call Dr. Hovsepian’s office at (650) 723-0728.

 What are Areas of Expertise for Dr. Hovsepian?